mskmei/FINAL-PROJECT-CV-2022Spring/FasterRCNN/README.md

   	# ... and several other directories ...

+We use the training data and validation data of VOC2007 as our training set and use the testing data of VOC2007 as our validation set.
+When testing the model, we use the validation data of VOC2012 as our testing set.

 ## Train
 Before training and other operations, run **evaluation.py** first to get the ground-truth so that you can get the evaluation along the way, and run **voc_annotation.py** to get *trainSet.txt*, *valSet.txt*, and *testSet.txt*.